 This event took place before the government guidelines around social distancing and self-isolation came into effect.

 Big Talks are a series of inspirational, once-in-a-lifetime events connecting the student community with the biggest names in the industry and the best brands in the world.

 As part of Big Talks 2020, we headed to Edinburgh for Big Talks: Tech Edition with Europe’s #1 Ethical Hacker, Jamie Woodruff and Jeremy White, Executive Editor of WIRED Magazine to talk all things tech, with insights into the future of business and technology, Artificial Intelligence, luxury and cutting edge tech (from Tesla and the new Omega James Bond watch to biodegradable clothing), business, innovation, global brands, hacking and cyber security and much more.

 We caught up with Vita Student Ambassador and Edinburgh resident Olivia to get her feedback on Big Talks: Tech Edition and life at Vita Student in general.

-I also appreciate the facilities afforded to us by the building, the shared kitchen was a god-send around thanksgiving where an American friend introduced me and a few other friends to a thanksgiving dinner.
-Even if an event isn’t on at a particular time, the facilities still lend themselves to making some great memories."
+I also appreciate the facilities afforded to us by the building, the shared kitchen was a godsend around thanksgiving when an American friend introduced me and a few other friends to a thanksgiving dinner.
+Even if an event isn’t on at a particular time, the facilities still lend themselves to making some great memories.”

 Stay tuned to the blog for more content to help kick-start your career and take care of your general well-being, particularly during these uncertain times.